rmateusc/kiwibot-case-study/README.md

 ### 1. Data Preparation and Custom Dataset

+The dataset used for this problem can be found at: https://universe.roboflow.com/boxprediction/box-classification-s2q1a/dataset/1

 - **BoxDataset Class:**
   - **CSV Handling:** Reads a CSV file containing image filenames and one-hot encoded labels for the classes " EMPTY", " FULL", and " PARTIAL".
   - **Label Conversion:** Converts one-hot encoded labels to a single integer value: